locationtech/jts/doc/JTS_Version_History.md

 * Improve robustness of `CascadedPolygonUnion` by adding `OverlapUnion`
 * Fix bug in `HalfEdge.insert` method which caused CCW order not to be preserved in some cases
 * Fix generation of Voronoi diagrams for cases with sites in a square (#447)
+* Fix use of clipping envelope in `VoronoiDiagramBuilder`

 ## JTS TestRunner